 Andrew Shutter’s practice focuses on the origination and restructuring of international debt and equity financing transactions.

-He represents Corporate and Sovereign issuers and borrowers as well as financial institutions in syndicated bank lending, high-yield, derivatives and securitization transactions and restructurings.
+He represents corporates, sovereigns, funds and financial institutions, as debtors or creditors in the origination and restructuring of complex financial transactions including leveraged and high-grade syndicated loans, high-yield and investment grade bonds, derivatives and securitization transactions.
 Andrew also has experience in mergers and acquisitions, joint ventures and strategic investments.

 Andrew joined the firm in 1997 and became a partner in 2001.
 Prior to joining Cleary, he worked in the Madrid and London offices of Clifford Chance.